Australian startup wins NASA accolade for space tech that’s also tackling food challenges on the ground - evokeAG.

 “Imagine having another fridge that has your cherry tomatoes, your lettuce, your mint for your mojito, with everything running on the same machine and fully automated … That’s what we’re looking into.”

 The Gaia Project Australia participated in Startup Alley at evokeAG.
 2023.
 Applications for Startup Alley at evokeAG.
-2024 in Perth (20-21 February 2024) will open in September 2023.
+2024 in Perth (20-21 February 2024) are open and close on Monday, 23 October.
 Sign up here for event updates and fresh articles about the innovators and start-ups transforming our agrifood sector.

 Read more news